nrinaudo/nrinaudo.github.com/posts/2014-08-11-collections-as-typeclasses.markdown

   // Checks whether the stack is empty. def isEmpty: Boolean

-  // Pushes an element at the top of the stack. def push(a: A): Stack[A]
+  // Pushes a value at the top of the stack. def push(a: A): Stack[A]

-  // Returns the element at the top of the stack. def top: A
+  // Returns the value at the top of the stack. def top: A

-  // Removes the element at the top of the stack. def pop(): Stack[A]
+  // Removes the value at the top of the stack. def pop(): Stack[A]
 }
 ```